reslp/blog/_posts/2019-01-23-Download-Taxinfo-with-R.md

 title: Download lineage information for species names and taxids with R
 ---

-Short R example how to download the complete taxonomic lineage information for a number of NCBI taxids.
+Short R example on how to download the complete taxonomic lineage information for a number of NCBI taxids.

 # Introduction